EutechCybernetic/lucy-pro-documentation/ui.md

 ### Specifying Spacing
 Widget spacing in free layouts can be specified by dragging around the corner handles when selecting the widget.
-For more refined and precise spacing, use the code/Width and code/Height properties in the spacing panel to set specific values.
+For more refined and precise spacing, use the `Width` and `Height` properties in the spacing panel to set specific values.

-When setting values, the default is to use code/px.
-However, you can also set a width and height as a *percentage* by adding a code/% suffix to the value.
+When setting values, the default is to use `px`.
+However, you can also set a width and height as a *percentage* by adding a `%` suffix to the value.

 When specifying a width or height as a percentage, the ui element will take up space equal to that percentage of the container's space.

-For example, if you specify a ui element take code/50% width, then it will occupy a width equal to half of the width of the container its in.
+For example, if you specify a ui element take `50%` width, then it will occupy a width equal to half of the width of the container its in.

-You can use the code/Stretch links to automatically set the width/height to code/100%
+You can use the `Stretch` links to automatically set the width/height to `100%`

 ## Simple Pages